azizali/azizali.com/_posts/2013-10-10-unshakable-confidence-is-not-ignorance.markdown

 wordpress_id: 2932
 ---

-The person who is most certain will always be able influence the other.
+The person who is most certain will always be able to influence the other.

 If you see any person who look up to, a politician, teacher, preacher, or any other person in a leadership position.
 The one you follow is the one you trust to be the most certain in his/her message.

 This unshakable certainty is a prerequisite for all great leaders in history.

-Mohammad PBUH, Jesus Crist PBUH, Moses PBUH, Imran Khan, Nelson Mandela; they all had confidence in what they were preaching was so true, that they were ready to put their life on the line for it.
-For them there was no bigger truth than they truth for which they stood for.
+Mohammad (PBUH), Jesus Crist (PBUH), Moses (PBUH), Imran Khan, Nelson Mandela; they all had confidence in what they were preaching was so true, that they were ready to put their life on the line for it.
+For them, there was no bigger truth than the truth for which they stood for.

 They had a strong enough reason to believe in what they believed that they could say and act in a way that would have been seen as ignorance by a few at that age.
 But with that persistence they achieved their success, such that we love and admire them to this day.